okgrow/react-apollo-helpers/README.md

 # react-apollo-helpers

 Work in progress.
-Not for production use.
+API is subject to change!

 An alternate api for [react-apollo](https://github.com/apollostack/react-apollo) with helpful defaults and less boilerplate.
 See the [react-apollo docs](http://dev.apollodata.com/react/) for more info.

 ## Features

+* Works like the current `graphql()`, but with less code.
+* Intelligent but overridable default names for your query and mutation propnames.
 * Intuitive mutations:
   - `variables` will default to the arguments specified by your mutation `document`.
 You no longer have to specify them in most cases.
-  - automatically sets the prop name to the name of the mutation you are calling (use `name` as you would with a query to set a different name)
   - much less boilerplate than vanilla react-apollo for most mutations
   - still compatible with normal react-apollo syntax if you need/prefer it for certain mutations – just specify `props`.
 This will override defaults provided by this module. (see [react-apollo docs](http://dev.apollodata.com/react/) for usage)